 Residents Maintain Autonomy

-In Country Club Rehabilitation Campus at Ashtabula, 14.88% Percentage of Patients
+In Country Club Rehabilitation Campus at Ashtabula, 14.55% of Patients

-This datapoint is a measure of the percent of long-term care residents who needed additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and taking a bath.
+This datapoint measures the percentage of long-term patients who required additional assistance with activities of daily living over time.
+Activities of daily living include activities such as dressing and taking a bath.
+Many would argue that this is a reasonable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Country Club Rehabilitation Campus at Ashtabula, 16.29% Percentage of Residents
+In Country Club Rehabilitation Campus at Ashtabula, 2.9% of Residents

-This datapoint is a measure of the number of times residents are hospitalized per thousand days of patient care.
-Staying out of the hospital is important to maintaining the physical health of nursing home residents.
+This is the number of hospitalizations per 1,000 days of patient care.
+There is usually a correlation between staying out of the hospital and the quality of care.

 Short-term Care: Rehospitalizations

-In Country Club Rehabilitation Campus at Ashtabula, 16.29 Percentage of Residents Rehospitalized
+In Country Club Rehabilitation Campus at Ashtabula, 2.9% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Country Club Rehabilitation Campus at Ashtabula, 12 Percentage of Patients
+In Country Club Rehabilitation Campus at Ashtabula, 28.36% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Country Club Rehabilitation Campus at Ashtabula, 75.25% Percentage of Resident
+In Country Club Rehabilitation Campus at Ashtabula, 75.15% of Resident

 - Ashtabula County Medical CenterAcute Care Hospitals 0.38 miles away2420 Lake Avenue Ashtabula Ohio 44004Voluntary non-profit - Private(440) 997-2262